urth-inc/metatell_plugin_template/README.md

 ## List of plugin templates

+- [CustomOverlay](./CustomOverlay): This plugin template shows how to create a custom overlay.
 - [CustomEntryPanel](./CustomEntryPanel): This plugin template shows how to create a custom entry panel.
 - [CustomProfileModal](./CustomProfileModal): This plugin template shows how to create a custom profile modal.
+- [CustomLeaveButton](./CustomLeaveButton): This plugin template shows how to create a custom leave button.
 - [CustomChatButton](./CustomChatButton): This plugin template shows how to create a custom chat button and modal.
-- [CustomLeaveButton](./CustomLeaveButton): This plugin template shows how to create a custom leave button.
+- [CustomReactionButton](./CustomReactionButton): This plugin template shows how to create a custom reaction button.
 - [CustomToolbarButton](./CustomToolbarButton): This plugin template shows how to create a custom toolbar button.
-- [CustomOverlay](./CustomOverlay): This plugin template shows how to create a custom overlay.